 Tomales Bay is a sensitive eelgrass habitat.
 Marine flowering plants, or seagrasses, such as eel grass or surf grass provide homes to many marine creatures.
 EAC is closely monitoring eelgrass research taking place on the Bay.
 You can count on EAC to remain engaged and critical in its review.

 Eelgrass Research Resources:

-To view the above Department Data: zoom in to Tomales Bay> Click on Layers (top left)> scroll to bottom and click on Habitats> scroll down and select Eelgrass
+California Department of Fish and Wildlife Data: To view the Department Data: zoom in to Tomales Bay> Click on Layers (top left)> scroll to bottom and click on Habitats> scroll down and select Eelgrass

 Ocean Protection Council’s Final 2018 California Ocean Litter Prevention Strategy